 Pictured: Train bridge crossing the Contreras Reservoir in the Hoces del Cabriel Nature Reserve, Spain.
 Bridge infrastructure owned by ADIF.
 Photo by CFCSL.

 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

-The average journey time between Madrid and Valencia is 2 hours and 14 minutes and the fastest journey time is 1 hour and 42 minutes.
-On an average weekday, there are 22 trains per day travelling from Madrid to Valencia.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Madrid and Valencia is 1 hour and 49 minutes, with around 9 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Madrid to Valencia without having to change trains.
-There are 20 direct trains from Madrid to Valencia.
+There are 9 direct trains from Madrid to Valencia each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Madrid to Valencia leaves at 00:40.
 Times and services may vary during weekends and holidays.

 The last train from Madrid to Valencia leaves at 10:40.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.